Oh Honey! Is honey safe for dogs?

 Yes!
 Honey is a safe food for dogs.
 Honey can be ingested orally or can be used topically on the skin.
 However, because it is sweet, you should limit your dog’s oral intake of honey to 1 tablespoon or less per day to prevent tooth decay and obesity.

 - Allergies, including both seasonal allergies and skin allergies.
-Local honey treats seasonal allergies by introducing small amounts of pollen from local trees and plants into the body, which teaches your body how to handle them (almost like a vaccine!).
+Local honey fights seasonal allergies by introducing small amounts of pollen from local trees and plants into the body, which teaches your body how to handle them (almost like a vaccine!).

 - Cuts, burns, and scrapes.
 Honey works to repair damaged skin cells and injuries and can be more effective than other topical treatments.
 It also works as an antibacterial and disinfectant for wounds.